itsananderson/itsananderson.github.io/source/_posts/2014-07-03-azure-blob-storage-and-node-downloading-blobs.markdown

 date: 2014-07-03 16:23:46 -0700
 comments: true
 categories: Azure Node
+description: In this post, we discuss how to download Azure blobs with both public and restricted access using Node.
 ---

 **This is part of a series on working with Azure Blob Storage in Node.**